ReBoot: Television airings

-The show also aired in the United Kingdom from January 4.
-1995 until April 9, 1998, on the ITV network as part of their CITV programming block.
+The show also aired in the United Kingdom from January 4, 1995 until April 9, 1998, on the ITV network as part of their CITV programming block.
 When it came to the third season, Meridian only purchased the broadcasting rights for the first 10 episodes of the season and on July 17, 1997, CITV started airing season 3 before anywhere else in the world; however, this run came to a halt in August after the sixth episode, "Where No Sprite Has Gone Before".
-On February 12, 1998, CITV repeated the series from the season 2 episode "Trust No One" before going into the episodes that had yet to be aired at that point.
+On February 12, 1998, CITV reaired the show from the season 2 episode "Trust No One" until going into the episodes that had yet to be aired at that point.
 When "To Mend and Defend" should have aired, the episode "Firewall" was substituted since "To Mend And Defend" received 19 complaints from viewers who claimed "the violence was unacceptable and the characters were inappropriate in a children's programme shown at this time" on its original airing in July 1997.
 It was not specified, however, why the following episode, "Between a Raccoon and a Hard Place", was omitted from the run.
 The run was abruptly stopped without warning after the episode "Return of the Crimson Binome", and the remainder of the series wasn't aired due to ITV deeming the content unsuitable.
-After the abrupt end of the run, several UK fans contacted ITV in order to persuade them to air the remaining episodes, and ITV replied saying that the show's low ratings made them wary of acquiring the broadcast rights to the remaining episodes.
+After the abrupt end of the run, several British fans contacted ITV in order to persuade them to air the remaining episodes, and ITV replied saying that the show's low ratings made them wary of acquiring the broadcast rights to the remaining episodes.
+The success of the series during the production of its second season caused arrangements with networks in 24 countries, including Fuji Television, who was interested in picking the rights to Japan.

-The first season was shown in the Republic of Ireland on RTE Two in 1995.
-In Germany it debuted on Kinderkanal in 1997.
+The first season was shown in Ireland on RTÉ2 in 1995.
+In Germany, it premiered on KiKa in 1997.